GeoDoo/post-your-standup/README.md

 ### Contributing

-If you are interested to contribute to our project, you can find a more comprehensive guide on how you can do that in our [contributing section](CONTRIBUTING.md).
+If you are interested in contributing to our project, you can find a more comprehensive guide on how you can do that in our [contributing section](CONTRIBUTING.md).